-The structure has many modernist details, including wall partition holes which shine sunlight spots across a hallway.
+The structure has many modernist details, including wall partition holes that shine sunlight spots across a hallway.
 The ridged wall has plywood designed by Donald Desky, called “Weldtex”, in gunship grey.

 Around 2012, the home was derelict and a wreck along with six other modern homes, largely ignored for decades by the National Park Trust.
 Why?
 Limited funds to help preserve them.
 The Cape Cod Modern House Trust was able to raise funds and help restore these homes.

-Bohemians of past, give way to bohemians of the future.
+Bohemians of the past, give way to bohemians of the future.
 These modern homes remain an important part of Cape Cod’s cultural and historical past.
-In the 1950’s, land was cheap compared to the million dollar values today.
+In the 1950s, the land was cheap compared to the million-dollar values today.
 That is about the only thing that has changed.
 The area’s cultural and artistic vibe remains.